Indre-V/bee-aware/README.md

 ### Events

-- This section contains events throughout the year end-user may be interested take part in.
+This section contains events throughout the year end-user may be interested take part in.
 The colours are used in the layout are yellow and green to represent pollinators and nature.
-The border shadow colours are the same as in the previous section.
+The border shadow colours are the same as in the previous section for cohesive look. .

 _Large and Medium devices_ have title of the event displayed on the box with light shadow with heading at the top and details below.

 <details><summary><b>Events Medium and Large Screen</b></summary>